TommyAnqi/YOLOv3-Pytorch/README.md

 3. Modify yolo_train.yml and start training.
     `python train.py`
-    Use your trained weights or checkpoint weights, modify the training parameters and pre-trained weights in **yolo_train.yml**, **Remember to modify the annotation_path of your own annotation file, class_names and anchors.**
+    Use your trained weights or checkpoint weights, modify the training parameters and weightfile in yolo_train.yml, Remember to modify the annotation_path of your own annotation file, class_names and anchors.

 ---